flemk/informatin/README.md

 # informatin
  online learning platform for assistance in lectures

+ > Informatin is now moved to mercurial and will be developed in its repository.
+This repository will not be updated anymore.

 ## The goal
  Lecutrers have recently started to use online services as assistance to their lecture.
 That could be quiz, video, search engines, slides or data sharing services.